iluvcapra/pycmx/README.md

 # pycmx

-The `pycmx` package provides a basic interface for parsing a CMX 3600 EDL and its most most common variations.
+The `pycmx` package parses a CMX 3600 EDL and its most most common variations.

 ## Features